jinyung/barnlarv/README.md

 [![Travis-CI Build Status](https://travis-ci.org/jinyung/barnlarv.svg?branch=master)](https://travis-ci.org/jinyung/barnlarv)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1068124.svg)](https://doi.org/10.5281/zenodo.1068124)

-This is a companion `R` package to the manuscript:
+This is a companion `R` package to the paper:

-> Wong, J. Y., Chan, K. Y. K., & Chan, B. K. K. (2017).
-Phylogenetic, ecological and biomechanical constraints on larval form: A comparative morphological analysis of barnacle nauplii. *submitted*.
+> Wong, J. Y., Chan, K. Y. K., & Chan, B. K. K. (in press).
+Phylogenetic, ecological and biomechanical constraints on larval form: A comparative morphological analysis of barnacle nauplii.
+PLoS ONE.

-Findings reported in the manuscript can be reproduced with the datasets and codes from this package.
+Findings reported in the paper can be reproduced with the datasets and codes from this package.

 ---